thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/send-email.md

 description: Send Email Workflow
 ---

-This Tutorial is to show you how to send an Email to the user using the Rule Engine.
+This tutorial is to show you how to send an email to the user using the Rule Engine.

 * TOC
 {:toc}